maximilianotulian/html5bootcamp/docs/topic1.md

   - Add the meta viewport tag.
 Check what happens in a mobile browser with or without it. (*Remember*: [HTML5 - META-VIEWPORT](https://www.quirksmode.org/mobile/metaviewport/))
   - Validate your markup: W3C Validator (*Remember*: [HTML5 - META-VIEWPORT](http://validator.w3.org/))

-- 3 Validate your markup to see if it is accessible: [Tools](./topic1#tools.md)
+- 3 Validate your markup to see if it is accessible: [Tools](./topic1.md#tools.md)
   - Install a screen reader like ChromeVox, and test your HTML document.
   - Install Accessibility Developer Tools, and perform an audit on your markup.

+## Conclusion

+> By now, you should have several html files with different examples of how to create lists, tables, add images, headers, etc. All the markup is syntactically valid, is semantic, passes the HTML validator, and is accessible.

 [-> To index](../README.md#title)